img 6774

 One of the unique features of this and other Thorens machines from this era is the plug-in style adjustable headshell.
 By adjustable, I mean able to compensate for VTA errors, a very unusual feature.
 Usually, headshells are adjustable for azimuth only.

 The TD 150 is a suspended sub-chassis design, like the Linn LP12, Ariston and Sota turntables from this era that again, will be the subjects of upcoming articles.
-Most of you will already know that I don’t love these wobbly designs, however.
+Most of you will already know that I don’t love these wobbly designs.
 They certainly don’t work very well in many environments; this is indisputable, but with careful setup and the right environment and placement, they can work well enough.

 The truth is, I prefer almost all Thorens models, including the TD 150, over these others, for reasons I’ll get into as I write more on these models.
 The mythology of certain brands comes back to that great British hi-fi press whitewash I’ve discussed previously.